rubyvictor/findBeers/README.md

 * `yarn start`

 This is my first react-based front-end project so if I left anything out please let me know.
-I'll keep improving and working at it to bring you even better apps.
-Cheers! :simple_smile:
+I'll keep improving and working at it to bring you even better apps. :grinning: